Good morrow, delegator!

 Once the rewards are calculated, and that the fixed fee and variable fee have been automatically deduced, the rest of the rewards are automatically distributed to the delegators.

 Hail fellow Cardanian, well met!
 It’s your pool operator here.
-I’m a researcher and programmer working in the field of AI, and I spend my free time happily contributing to the decentralization of the Cardano network.
+I’m a researcher and programmer working in the field of renewable energy, and I spend my free time happily contributing to the decentralization of the Cardano network.

 My love for technology coupled with my fascination for history led to the initial idea for the mission of this pool – to protect the invaluable historical and cultural heritage from destruction, with the help of technology.